soosap/101/docker.md

 * > $ docker rmi 32de

-How to get source code into a container?
+### How to get source code into a container?

 1. Create a container volume that points to the source code (development)

     A volume is just a special type of directory in a container typically referred to as a *data volume*.
-They can be shared and reused among multiple containers.
+It stores its containing data on the container's Docker Host.
+Volumes can be shared and reused among multiple containers.
     Likewise, we could just have a single container associated with one or more volumes.
     Importantly, updates to an image won't affect a data volume.
     Data volumes are persisted even after the container is deleted.
+    We could use `$ docker inspect mycontainer` and look under "Mounts" to learn about where on the Docker Host the directory is being mounted (or stored).

+    > $ docker run -p 8080:3000 node

+    > $ docker run -p 8080:3000 -v /var/www

+    Moreover, instead of leaving it to the Docker Host to decide, we could explicitly specify that storage location.

+    > $ docker run -p 8080:3000 -v $(pwd):/var/www node

 2. Add your source code into a custom image that is used to create a container (staging/production)